 Yes you can make the curry up to three days in advance if you wish.
 It keeps very well and the flavour actually improves after a day or two.

 Yes.
-Freeze portions of the curry in airtight tupperware boxes or freezer bags for up to 5 months.
+Freeze portions of the completely cooled curry in airtight tupperware boxes or freezer bags for up to 5 months.
 Defrost thoroughly before re-heating.

 want to see more curry recipes?